ArcLight Cinemas: Subsequent acquisitions of other former ArcLight locations

 On June 19, 2021, Regal Cinemas acquired the lease of the location of the former ArcLight at Sherman Oaks Galleria.
-Regal planned a $10 million renovation with the addition of IMAX, Regal RPX, ScreenX, & 4DX auditoriums.
+Regal planned a $10 million renovation with the addition of IMAX with Laser, RPX & 4DX auditoriums.
 The theater reopened in July 2021 as part of the Regal chain.
 In January 2023, however, it was announced that the theater would close on February 15 unless the lease was renegotiated, but it continued to operate after the date had passed.
 In May 2023, Regal reached a new lease agreement with the Galleria to continue operating the theater as part of their company.
 In May 2025, Regal announced that an IMAX would be added to the cinema.

 In November 2021, it was announced that Landmark Theaters had acquired the lease to The Glen Town Center's former ArcLight in Glenview, Illinois.
-It reopened as part of the company's chain the following year.
+It reopened as part of the company's chain in November 2022.

 In December 2021, AMC Theatres announced that they had acquired the lease to the former ArcLight Chicago 14 in Lincoln Park, Chicago, which reopened as part of the AMC chain in April 2022.

 In February 2022, AMC reached a deal to acquire the leases to the former ArcLight at Westfield UTC mall in San Diego, California, and the former ArcLight at Westfield Montgomery in Bethesda, Maryland.
 The former reopened during that month, and the latter resumed business in March of that year.
 In December 2022, it was announced that AMC acquired the lease to the former ArcLight located at The Hub on Causeway in Boston and it was reopened as part of the company's chain in November 2023.

 In July 2022, Amazon acquired the lease of the former Culver City, California location and planned to operate it as its first movie theatre.
-It reopened as the Culver Theatre in December 2022.
+It reopened as the Culver Theater in December 2022.

 In April 2023, it was announced that Regal had acquired the lease to the former ArcLight theater at The Paseo in Pasadena, California.
 It reopened as a Regal location in June 2023 with plans to add ScreenX and 4DX auditoriums.

 In November 2023, Cinema West Theaters announced that they would remodel the former ArcLight theater in El Segundo, California as the new "CinemaWest Beach Cities".
 It was originally slated to open in Summer 2024.
-In January 2025, the theater's page at Cinema West's website posted an opening date of Spring 2025 and an image alluding to a partnership with Pink's Hot Dogs The theater reopened on February 13, 2025 with ScreenX and 4DX auditoriums.
+In January 2025, the theater's page at Cinema West's website posted an opening date of Spring 2025 and an image alluding to a partnership with Pink's Hot Dogs The theater reopened on February 13, 2025, with ScreenX and 4DX auditoriums.

 As of 2025, the Santa Monica location is the only to have not reopened.
 In 2023, it was announced that the structure at Santa Monica Place containing Bloomingdale's and the former Santa Monica ArcLight would be renovated as a 48,000-square-foot flagship outpost for Arte Museum, an immersive digital media destination, with the remaining space to possibly house a high-end fitness facility.